gradle/gradle/design-docs/managed-model.md

     - Link occurs in a collection
     - The same element appears in different inputs to a rule

-### ~~Plugin creates model element of custom, composite, type without supplying an implementation with a cyclical type reference~~

-    The story makes the following possible:

-    @Managed
-    interface Parent {
-        String getName();
-        void setName(String name);

-        Child getChild();
-    }

-    @Managed
-    interface Child {
-        Parent getParent();
-        void setParent(Parent parent);
-    }

-    class RulePlugin {
-        @Model
-        void createParent(Parent parent) {
-            parent.setName("parent");
-            parent.getChild().setParent(parent)
-        }

-        @Mutate
-        void addEchoTask(CollectionBuilder<Task> tasks, Parent parent) {
-            tasks.create("echo", t ->
-              t.doLast(t2 -> System.out.println(parent.getChild().getParent().getName())); // prints "parent"
-            );
-        }
-    }

-#### Test Coverage

-- ~(something like snippet above)~
-- ~should also support situations where more than two types are taking part in forming a cycle~

-#### Open issues

-- Blows up for nested objects
-- Schema does not hold reference to schemas for properties or collection element types
-    - Each time a managed object is created, need to do a cache lookup for the schema of each property.
-    - Each time a managed set is created, need to do a cache lookup for the schema of the element type.
-    - Each time a managed object property is set, need to do a cache lookup to do validation.

-### ~~Plugin creates model element of custom type, containing properties of Java boxed primitive-ish types, without supplying an implementation~~

-Adds support for:

-1. `Boolean`
-1. `Integer`
-1. `Long`
-1. `Double`
-1. `BigInteger`
-1. `BigDecimal`

-Use of non primitive types is not allowed.
-Attempt to declare a property of a primitive type should yield an error message indicating that a boxed type should be used instead.

-1. boolean -> Boolean
-1. char -> Integer
-1. float -> Double
-1. int -> Integer
-1. long	-> Long
-1. short -> Integer
-1. double -> Double

-Use of other boxed types is not allowed.
-Attempt to declare a property of a such a type should yield an error message indicating that an alternative type should be used (see mappings above).

-Use of `byte` and `Byte` is unsupported.

-#### Test coverage

-- ~~Can get/set properties of all supported types~~
-- ~~Can narrow/widen values as per normal (e.g. set a `Long` property with a literal `int`)~~

-#### Open questions

-- Does not support `is` style getters for boolean properties.
-- Does not support all numeric types.
-- Does not support primitives.
-- Is this the right set of things to support?
-Should we just directly support all of Java's primitive types?

 ### ~~Plugin creates model element of a collection of managed model elements~~

     @Managed